force-h2020/force-bdss-plugin-nevergrad/doc/source/introduction.rst

 If users would like to implement their own optimization algorithm, `this reference <https://github.com/facebookresearch/nevergrad/blob/master/docs/contributing.rst#adding-an-algorithm>`_ explains general guidelines how to do that.
-Please be aware that the optimization convergence, efficiency, and computation time strongly depends on the optimization strategy, and it might require some effort to find an algorithm suitable for a particular problem.
+Please be aware that the optimization convergence, efficiency, and computational time strongly depends on the optimization strategy, and it might require some effort to find the algorithm suitable for a particular problem.

 Nevergrad MCO